Engineering Atom-Photon Hybridization with Density-Modulated Atomic Ensembles in Coupled Cavities: Acknowledgment

-\textit{Acknowledgement---} C.E.M. and R.B. acknowledge funding from the S\~ao Paulo Research Foundation (FAPESP, Grants Nos.
+The authors thank Alexander Baumgärtner, Davide Dreon, and Simon Hertlein for stimulating discussions.
+C.E.M. and R.B. acknowledge funding from the S\~ao Paulo Research Foundation (FAPESP, Grants Nos.
 2022/00209-6, 2023/11118-4, 2023/01213-0 and 2023/03300-7) and from the Brazilian National Council for Scientific and Technological Development (CNPq, Grants Nos.
-402660/2019-6, 201765/2020-9, 151895/2022-8 and 158497/2023-6), and by SNF, project No. IZBRZ2-186312/1 223274 and 217124.
-This project is funded within the QuantERA II Programme, which has received funding from the EU's Horizon 2020 research and innovation programme under Grant Agreement No. 101017733, as well as from the funding organisations SNF under grant number 221538.
-T.D. further acknowledges funding from the Swiss State Secretariat for Education, Research and Innovation (SERI) under grant number MB22.00090.
-The authors thank Alexander Baumgärtner, Davide Dreon, and Simon Hertlein for stimulating discussions.
+402660/2019-6, 201765/2020-9, 151895/2022-8, 158497/2023-6, 443989/2024-9 and 315107/2025-1), and by the Swiss National Science Foundation (SNSF), Projects No. IZBRZ2-186312/1 223274 and 217124.
+This project is funded within the QuantERA II Programme, which has received funding from the EU's Horizon 2020 research and innovation programe under Grant Agreement No. 101017733, as well as from the funding organizations SNSF under Grant No. 221538.
+T.D. further acknowledges funding from the Swiss State Secretariat for Education, Research and Innovation (SERI) under Grant No. MB22.00090.